In 2008 the BBC TV show Top Gear made a road trip around Vietnam. For some reason Clarkson gave Hammond a model Spanish galleon to take along.

 The title of this post is taken from the film Nick Cave made to accompany his latest album.
 In it he talks about how, despite things appearing to begin and end, he believes existence and time are more concurrent than linear.

-Our nature makes it hard not to perceive things as sequential and discrete, after all isn’t creating illusions the core purpose of our perception?
+Our nature makes it hard not to perceive things as sequential and discrete, after all it’s really hard to mend a broken mirror, and isn’t creating illusions the core purpose of our perception?
 But beyond the limited “smoke and mirror” show that plays in our heads, I wonder if things might not actually be more connected, with events tumbling over and around each other in an endless flow that carries us along.
 I think that view accords with a Buddhist cosmic wheel, Taoist Wu wei, how Indian stories cycle endlessly through instalments, and a karmic notion of our deeds being ever present.

 I wonder if journeying makes it easier to connect with the timeless flux – In the words of a Chinese proverb, “Don’t be afraid of moving slowly, be frightened only of standing still”.
 I’ve been thinking about another trip.
 One that might see tea parties held on the way back from India.